suzani_scene (1).jpg

 Screenshot 2020-11-05 at 11.06.04.png

-I was completely captivated by this image that I found on an internet textile blog, posted by Azizbek from Bukhara, I commented on its beauty and I asked what textile it is, and this “question” resulted in my soon speaking to him directly online in the very heart of the Ancient Silk Road in Uzbekistan.
-Thus our unique journey had begun and my connection with the fascinating and unique world of Central Asian Suzani Creation.
+I was completely captivated by this image that I found on a textile blog, posted by Azizbek from Bukhara, I commented on its beauty and I asked what textile it is, and this “question” resulted in my soon speaking to him directly online in the very heart of the Ancient Silk Road in Uzbekistan.
+Thus our journey had begun and my connection with the fascinating and unique world of Central Asian Suzani Creation.

-I became completely captivated by the story of Suzani as told by him during our communications and hence
+I became completely captivated by the story of Suzani as told by him during our communications

 Bukhara to Cape Town Suzani Textiles was born